ikraamg/gratitude-buddy-bot/README.md

 > A Ruby-based Telegram bot was built to be a [gratitude journal](https://en.wikipedia.org/wiki/Gratitude_journal) and gratitude reminder bot.
 I've chosen this project due to the impact that gratitude journaling has had on my life.
 It has scientifically-backed evidence to show that it improves one's well being.
 I hope to make this bot permanently running so anyone can use it.

-### It has the following features
+### Features

 1. Allows the user to create, view and delete journal/text entries.

-2. Gives scheduled reminders every 8 hours and repeats every the three reminders every 24 hours:
+2. Gives scheduled reminders every 8 hours and repeats the three reminders every 24 hours.
+The three reminders are:

 - A quote
 - A reminder to write an entry into their journal.
 - A reminder of what they wrote at random.

+### How to use

+1. Open the bot with the [gratitude_buddy_bot](http://t.me/gratitude_buddy_bot) telegram page.

+2. Send the '/help' message to the bot for a list of functional details.
+Here is a summary:

+- /start - enable notifications
+- /stop - stop notifications
+- /write - make an entry
+- /view - view all your entries
+- /delete - delete and entry
+- /cancel - cancel writing or deleting
+- /quote - send a quote

+### How it works

 The bot consists of two parts running together.
 Part 1 (main.rb) waits for the messages from users and will reply.